mariusc/apple-sdk/README.md

 }
 ```

-*Note*: Please be aware that we are currently in beta and many properties won't work.
-For more information, please ask.

-The most reliable way to obtain data is to subscribe to a reading/input of a Relayr device.
+The most reliable way to obtain data is to subscribe to a reading/input of a relayr device:

 ```objective-c
 // You can choose to subscribe with a block (it will be executed every time a new value is received):